rahulsust/BDLensing/week-3/notes.md

 Thin lens approximation,

-Try to make as uninformative as possible,
+Try to make priors as uninformative as possible,